DavidAlphaFox/babelia/README.md

       - [ ] parse query: KEY WORD -MINUS,
       - [ ] validate that query is not only negation,
       - [ ] seed with most discriminant stem,
-      - [ ] in parallel, compute score against bag of word,
+      - [ ] in parallel, compute score against bag of word (term-frequency inverse-document-frequency)
       - [ ] keep top 30 results (no pagination),
 - [ ] in the nstore, save ulid, url, title, and preview
 - [ ] logging